Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 1. The physics is proven.
 NIF achieved ignition.
 Repeatedly.
 With improving yields.
 This isn’t theoretical anymore.

-2. The money is real. $10+ billion from hard-nosed investors who don’t fund fantasies.
-Google and Microsoft signing binding PPAs—not donations, not grants, but contracts with penalties for non-delivery.
+2. The money is unprecedented.
+Well over $15 billion from hard-nosed investors who don’t fund fantasies.
+Google and Microsoft signing binding PPAs.
+OpenAI locking in dedicated fusion power.
+Trump Media writing a $6 billion check.
+The U.S. government publishing a commercialization roadmap.
+These aren’t donations or grants.
+These are contracts with penalties for non-delivery.

 3. The alternative is unacceptable.
 The AI energy crisis isn’t hypothetical.
 The climate crisis isn’t hypothetical.
 The major players have done the math.
 They need fusion to work.
 That kind of institutional commitment changes everything.

 Could timelines slip?
 Of course.
 Engineering is hard.
 Fusion is harder.
 But we’re not waiting for a physics miracle anymore.
 We’re waiting for engineering execution.
-And that’s a fundamentally different kind of problem—one humans are remarkably good at solving when motivated.
+And that’s a different kind of problem—one humans are very good at solving when motivated.

 Conclusion: We’re Not Waiting for a Miracle